broswen/tfgo/README.md

 ## tfgo
 This is a simple proof of concept project.
-A SNS Topic that publishes to an SQS Queue with a Lambda function that consumes the messages.
+A SNS Topic that publishes to an SQS Queue with a Lambda function that consumes the messages and stores them in a DynamoDB table.

 The Lambda is written in Go and the AWS resources are managed with Terraform.